chasejjw/Flix/README.md

 - [X] Movies are displayed using a CollectionView instead of a TableView.
 - [X] User can search for a movie.
 - [ ] All images fade in as they are loading.
-- [ ] User can view the large movie poster by tapping on a cell.
+- [X] User can view the large movie poster by tapping on a smaller poster.
 - [ ] For the large poster, load the low resolution image first and then switch to the high resolution image when complete.
-- [ ] Customize the selection effect of the cell.
+- [X] Customize the selection effect of the cell.
 - [ ] Customize the navigation bar.
-- [ ] Customize the UI.
+- [X] Customize the UI.

 Please list two areas of the assignment you'd like to **discuss further with your peers** during the next class (examples include better ways to implement something, how to extend your app in certain ways, etc):